TNO/knowledge-engine/examples/anomaly-detection/README.md

 - using context data about sensors to improve anomaly detection performance.
 - using a converter knowledge base to convert from fahrenheit to celsius and improve the anomaly detection performance.

-The example consists of three knowledge bases:
+The example consists of 6 knowledge bases:

-- `anomaly-detection-kb`: A knowledge base that represents an anomaly detection algorithm
+- `anomaly-detection-kb`: A knowledge base that represents an anomaly detection algorithm which only looks at `building1`.
-  - It reacts to sensor measurements by printing the results
+  - It reacts to sensor measurements by printing the results.
 - `sensor1-kb`: A knowledge base that publishes celsius temperature measurements from a Dutch sensor type.
   - It makes available the data in `KB_DATA`, using the pattern in `GRAPH_PATTERN`
   - This sensor should have the appropriate reasoner level and load RDFS rules and SAREF.